Jane Smith Am Email & Phone Number

 Gareth Evans and Ralph WillisMinistry For Transport & Communications - seconded from the Australian Telecommunications CorporationResponsibilities:telecommunications advisor on technical, political and regulatory issues in telecommunications. trouble shooter on sensitive issues and negotiations with key stakeholders. managing media coverage of telecommunications issues.
 Key Achievements:advisor on major reform of the telecommunications industry ($15 Billion p.a.) leading to partial deregulation and the establishment of AUSTEL as the independent regulator. reform of government business enterprises (GBEs).
 Four of the eight GBEs were my responsibilities - OTC, Telecom, AUSSAT and Australia Post.handling the media strategy of major changes to Telecom's zoning and charging rules.

-Jane Smith Am Skills
+Jane Smith Am education

-Criminology
+Graduate Diploma, Criminology

-Psychology And History
+Bachelor Of Arts (B.A.), Psychology And History

-Psychology And History
+Bachelor Of Arts, Psychology And History

-Frequently Asked Questions about Jane Smith Am
+Frequently asked questions about Jane Smith Am

 What company does Jane Smith Am work for?

-Jane Smith Am works for Auda
+Jane Smith Am works for auDA.

 What is Jane Smith Am's email address?